90 Facebook Post Prompts

 Soft Tissue Surgery: Expert care for mass removals and wound repairs.

-Gastrointestinal Surgery & Playtime Precision: Removing "foreign bodies" (socks!) and choosing safe toys.
+Gastrointestinal Surgery & Playtime Precision: Removing "foreign bodies" (like socks!) and choosing safe toys.

-Anesthesia & Grooming Goodness: Monitoring vitals and why professional grooming helps us spot skin issues.
+Anesthesia & Grooming Goodness: Monitoring vitals and why professional grooming helps spot skin issues.

-Post-Op Care 101: How to keep your pet quiet and the "cone of shame" alternatives.
+Post-Op Care 101: How to keep your pet quiet and "cone of shame" alternatives. (use a different breed, including mutts)

 Monitoring the Incision: What a healing surgical site should (and shouldn't) look like.